Causes of knee pain

-Overuse injuries, caused by repetitive activities such as stair climbing, jogging, or other stresses on the knee joints, lead to irritation and inflammation.
+- Bursitis, tendonitis, patellofemoral pain syndrome, and other “overuse” injuries—caused by repetitive activities such as stair climbing, jogging, or other stresses on the knee joints—lead to irritation and inflammation.

-The ligaments that connect bone to bone may be stretched—or they may be partially or completely torn.
+- Sprains cause the ligaments that connect bone to bone to be stretched—or they may be partially or completely torn.